INVESTIGATIVE UNIT: Man who shot two deputies, killing one, has extensive criminal history

 PLAQUEMINE - A man who killed one deputy and seriously injured another in a shooting Monday night has an extensive criminal history, the WBRZ Investigative Unit uncovered.

 Sources said 27-year-old Latrell Mikal Ornee Clark was being questioned as part of a sex crimes case when he shot Deputy Charles Riley and Captain Brett Stassi Jr. on Monday night.
-Dept. Riley died and Capt.
+Clark and Dept. Riley died, while Capt.
 Stassi is fighting for his life.

 The WBRZ Investigative Unit is learning more about the suspect.
 Clark has been arrested four times in East Baton Rouge Parish and twice in Iberville Parish.